Er-Adarsh-Chauhan/SpringMVCCRUDSimple/README.md

 ## Create Application with CRUD Implementation
 In this article we will create applications for personal records management with the following technologies:
-* Java Servlets and Java Server Pages (JSP)
+* Java Beans and Java Server Pages (JSP)
 * JSP Standard Tag Library (JSTL)
 * Java Database Connectivity (JDBC)
+* Spring Framework version 5.1.8

 The following tools can be used for the development:
 * Eclipse IDE for Java EE Developers (one of the newer versions is recommended)
-* Apache Tomcat ver 8.5
+* Apache Tomcat ver 9.0
+* Oracle Database 11g